cilium/cilium/Documentation/operations/troubleshooting_servicemesh.rst

 .. note::

-    The Ingress traffic is always allowed to pass through Cilium, regardless of the related CiliumNetworkPolicy for underlying pods or endpoints.
+    The originating source IP is used for enforcing ingress traffic.

 The request normally traverses from LoadBalancer service to pre-assigned port of your node, then gets forwarded to the Cilium Envoy proxy, and finally gets proxied to the actual